• HOME

 CONCLUSION

-Overall I highly recommend the Miss Mustard Seed paint.
+Overall I highly recommend the Miss Mustard Seed's milk paint.
 There are many beautiful paint colors to choose from like Eulalie's Sky, French Enamel, Layla's Mint, and Aviary.
-I have not tried other milkpaint brands, but MMS seems to be of good quality.
+I have not tried other milkpaint brands, but MMS seems to be of good quality and I have heard General Finishes milk paint is good too.
+And it's the best milk paint furniture brand.

-How to paint with milk paint using Miss Mustard Seed paints and other products
+Milk paint furniture using Miss Mustard Seed paints and other products

 I did run out of paint towards the end.
 I grabbed a tablespoon of powder, water and bonding agent and mixed up some more right in the jar I was using.